On sampling diluted Spin-Glasses with unbounded interactions

 \section{Proof of \Cref{thm:algGivesPart}}

-We start by introducing few notions.
-For integer $r\geq 0$, a path $P$ of $G$ is \emph{$r$-\pure} if $N_r(P)$, i.e., the set of all vertices within distance $r$ from $P$, induces a tree in $G$.
-Furthermore, for $\ell\geq 0$, we define the set of paths
+We first introduce a few notions.
+For integer $r\geq 0$, a path $P$ of $G$ is \emph{$r$-\pure} if $N_r(P)$, i.e., the set of all vertices at distance $\leq r$ from $P$, induces a tree in $G$.
+Also, for $\ell\geq 0$, we define the set of paths

-\begin{theorem} For any $\varepsilon>0$ and integer \deeppink{$0\le \rad \le 100$} there exists $d_{0}=d_0(\varepsilon) \ge 1$ such that for any $d\ge d_0$, and for any $0<\beta \le \beta_c(d)$, $\Field\in \mathbb{R}^{V_n}$ the following is true:
+\begin{theorem} For any $\varepsilon>0$ and integer \deeppink{$0\le \rad \le 100$} there exists $d_{0}=d_0(\varepsilon) \ge 1$ such that for any $d\ge d_0$, and for any $0<\beta \le \beta_c(d)$ the following is true: